Fair Labor Association: History

-The FLA was established in 1999 and evolved out of a task force created by President Bill Clinton following a series of child labor and other sweatshop scandals involving major apparel and footwear brands.
+The FLA was established in 1999 and evolved out of a task force created by US President Bill Clinton following a series of child labor and other sweatshop scandals involving major apparel and footwear brands.
 The apparel and footwear companies and labor and human rights groups involved in the initial task force formed a loose organization known as the Apparel Industry Partnership (AIP) in 1996.
 In 1999, the AIP’s charter document was amended to establish the FLA.

 From 2001 to 2013, Auret van Heerden was the president and CEO of the FLA.
-Since 2015, the FLA has been led by Sharon Waxman, previously the vice president for public policy and advocacy at the International Rescue Committee (IRC), and formerly the senior national security advisor to U.S. Senator Edward Kennedy (D-MA).
+From 2015 to 2023, the FLA was led by Sharon Waxman, previously the vice president for public policy and advocacy at the International Rescue Committee (IRC), and formerly the senior national security advisor to U.S. Senator Edward Kennedy (D-MA).
+Jeff Vockrodt has been the president and CEO since December 2023.

 Initiatives

 Monitoring and verification

-Companies that join the FLA commit to upholding the FLA Workplace Code of Conduct, which is based on International Labour Organization standards, and to establishing internal systems for monitoring workplace conditions and maintaining code standards throughout their supply chains.
+Companies that join the FLA commit to upholding the FLA Workplace Code of Conduct, which is underpinned by "International Labour Organization standards and internationally accepted good labor practices", and to establishing internal systems for monitoring workplace conditions and maintaining code standards throughout their supply chains.
 The FLA conducts independent and unannounced audits of factories used by FLA affiliates to evaluate compliance of all code elements and verify companies' internal compliance efforts.

-The FLA monitors factories all over the world, including: the Americas; Europe, Middle East, and Africa (EMEA); South Asia; South East Asia; and East Asia.
+The FLA monitors factories all over the world, including the Americas; Europe, Middle East, and Africa (EMEA); South Asia; South East Asia; and East Asia.
 There are currently over 4,500 facilities subject to FLA independent monitoring.
 On average, FLA accredited monitors conduct approximately 150 proactive, announced assessments and verification visits per year.
 FLA affiliates are responsible for working with the facilities following an inspection to develop a corrective action plan (CAP) to address any violations of the code and for conducting follow-up visits to ensure the plan is implemented.
 The FLA also conducts follow-up visits for a select group of audits to verify the actions taken by the FLA affiliate and supplier.

 The FLA external monitoring system promotes transparency.
 The FLA posts the results of factory audits on its website, as well as the actions plans that FLA-affiliated companies develop with their suppliers to correct any issues that are found.

 The FLA also promotes a complaint channel for third parties in cases where there is a persistent or serious labor violation in a production facility used by any FLA-affiliated company, and where other grievance mechanisms or lack of procedures have failed workers.
 Any person, organization, or company may file a complaint with the FLA, as all stakeholders have a role in improving corporate accountability for labor rights.
 When merited, the FLA oversees investigations and corrective action for any violations found.